pkrishen/Data-Job-Analysis/README.md

 Links to install Miniconda (https://docs.anaconda.com/free/miniconda/index.html) or Anaconda (https://www.anaconda.com/download).

 In Anaconda prompt, install and activate the conda environment with the provided .yml file.
 Add path locations as necessary:
- -Open Anaconda prompt
+- Open Anaconda prompt
- -conda env create -f webscrape_analysis_project.yml -conda activate webscrape_analysis_project
+- conda env create -f webscrape_analysis_project.yml
+- conda activate webscrape_analysis_project

 The webscraper uses Firefox for the webcrawling.
 You will need to install the Firefox driver for this to work.
 This project uses version 0.34.0.
 Installation found here: https://github.com/mozilla/geckodriver/releases